-How Long Does It Take to Become a Plumber?
+How Long Does It Take To Become a Plumber?

-What to Look For in a Plumbing Apprenticeship Program
+What To Look For in a Plumbing Apprenticeship Program

 With a skilled trade like plumbing, it is important that your apprenticeship includes a combination of classroom lectures, hands-on experience working in the field, and advanced training under the supervision of an experienced plumber.
 The course instructors should have several years of experience teaching and working as a plumber.
-It is important to ensure that your plumbing school offers a well-rounded education before you enroll.
+Additionally, you will want to ensure that your plumbing school offers a well-rounded education before you enroll.

-- OSHA safety training.
+- OSHA safety training

-- Detailed instruction in chemistry, mathematics, physics, blueprint reading and drafting.
+- Detailed instruction in chemistry, mathematics, physics, blueprint reading, and drafting

-- In-depth examination of state codes.
+- In-depth examination of state codes

-- Natural gas piping and installation.
+- Natural gas piping and installations

-- Installation of residential water and waste systems.
+- Installation of residential water and waste systems

-- Repair and troubleshooting techniques.
+- Repair and troubleshooting techniques

-- Installation of sewer, venting, and waste systems.
+- Installation of sewer, venting, and waste systems

 Day-to-Day Life as a Plumber Apprentice